BACON8ER-GAMER/exercise/docs.md

 This documentation describes how to use the brand new Automated Spray Bottle 2001.
 Now available in mini sizes!

 Note that this spray bottle is totally safe to use for children, adults, pets, and wildlife.
-And maybe trees.